 There are two soil erosion concerns: surface erosion and mass wasting of soil and debris.
 Road construction and poor maintenance of roads primarily causes surface erosion.
 To avoid erosion, debris will be placed back onto skid trails and water bars installed if necessary.
+Harvesting will be suspended during periods of thawing soil conditions to assure there is minimal soil disturbance.
 The location of skid trails will optimize skidding distances and provide for adequate landing areas.
-The other aspect of erosion (mass wasting and debris avalanches) normally occurs on slopes of more than 70 percent therefore is not a particular concern because the proposed timber sale area does not reach that grade.
+The other aspect of erosion (mass wasting and debris avalanches) normally occurs on slopes of more than 70 percent therefore is not a particular concern because the proposed timber sale area does not reach that steep of grade.